tari/llvm-sys.rs/README.md

 If you have your own project using these bindings that you think is worth mentioning here, by all means let me know.

+## Cargo features

+This crate provides a few feature flags that can be important to particular uses.
+These are mostly useful only at build-time; If you encounter problems building something that depends on llvm-sys, enabling one or more option may be useful; for example:

+    cargo build --features=llvm-sys/prefer-dynamic

+Most crates that depend on llvm-sys should not automatically enable any of these features, because the appropriateness of any given option usually depends on the configuration of the system on which the library is being compiled.

+ * Dynamic/static linking preferences `prefer-dynamic`, `force-dynamic`,
+   `prefer-static`, `force-static`.
+Only one may be specified, indicating how LLVM should be linked.
+If none are enabled, `force-static` is assumed (matching the behavior of older version of llvm-sys that did not support dynamic linking).

+   With dynamic linking, the crate will link against a LLVM shared library (a .dll on Windows, .so on Linux and so forth) which must be available at runtime; static linking instead uses a static library archive (.lib on Windows or .a on most Unix-like systems) that includes all of the library code in the final binary (increasing file size but eliminating any dependency on additional files to run the program).

+   If a `prefer-` option is enabled, the crate will attempt to use the specified kind of linking (static or dynamic) but fall back to the other if the first kind is unavailable.
+Setting a `force-` option will attempt only to do the specified kind of linking and fail otherwise.

+ * `strict-versioning`: causes the build to fail if a version of LLVM exactly matching the current crate version is not found.
+If enabled, linking crate version 150.1.0 against LLVM 16.0 (for example) would fail whereas it is normally permitted.

+   This may be useful if there is known to be an incompatibility between some LLVM versions, causing the build to fail rather than possibly causing errors at runtime.

+ * `disable-alltargets-init`: disable building the functions that initialize LLVM components for all supported targets.
+These functions need to be compiled from C, so if they are unneeded then turning them off can allow the build to proceed if a working C compiler is unavailable.

+ * `no-llvm-linking`: prevents llvm-sys from instructing the compiler to link against any LLVM libraries.
+This can be useful if another crate links LLVM in some different way (preventing conflicts) but means the other crate must ensure llvm-sys' library requirements are satisfied.

 ## LLVM compatibility

 Because the LLVM C [API stability guarantees][c-api-stability] are relatively